 If you are interested in volunteering, please email stating the area of interest and your contact information.
 You may also contact Clark via phone at 540-857-6388.

-Annual garden tour to East Coast destinations at Friends’ special rate
+Garden tours to East Coast destinations at a Friends special rate

-Arboretum Friends at the *Patron level are entitled to all membership privileges plus a complimentary poinsettia and spring flowering basket from our plant sales.
+A complimentary poinsettia and a spring flowering basket from our plant sales